noamrubin22/game/README.md

 # Mariposa

 This game was my first project for the Ironhack bootcamp.
-It is a 'fly and jump'-game created with p5.js.
+It is a 'fly and jump'-game made with p5.js.
 The goal is to catch as many lightorbs as possible.
 An extra fun-aspect is added by using the p5 sound-library.

 ## Instructions